othmanetozy/Live-Kit-Training/00-install flutter/Readme.md

 ### Prerequisites

-You need to create flutter project  before starting development, you can do this by running following command in your terminal:
+You need to create flutter project  before starting development, you can do this in your terminal:

   ```sh
   Flutter create project